-The Coalition Government is investing an extra $23.5 billion in schools over the next decade.
+The Liberal and Nationals Government is investing an extra $37.6 billion in schools over the next decade (to 2029).

-Funding per student on average is increasing by around 50 percent over a decade.
+Funding per student, on average, is increasing by around 62% over a decade.

-To see what long term funding is being provided to your local school, go here: www.education.gov.au/school-funding-estimator
+Australians can see what long term funding is being provided to their local school here: www.education.gov.au/school-funding-estimator

-We have replaced 27 secret funding deals with a single, needs based national model of schools funding.
+We have replaced multiple secret funding deals with a single, needs-based national model of schools funding.

 IMPROVING SCHOOL STANDARDS

 It is critical we improve standards in our schools.
 The Government has accepted in principle the recommendations of David Gonski’s report outlining how to improve student outcomes.

 We will work with the states to reform the curriculum, provide online learning tools for teachers, and better support teachers and parents to support students.

 For the first time, a national blueprint will be available for every government, teacher and family to tackle declining school performance.
 This will help record funding lead to better outcomes.